-• Services must be mobile to respond to families in settings that are comfortable for all family members.
+• Services must be mobile to respond to families in settings that are comfortable for all family members, at a time that suits the family (i.e., after hours to suit families' employment commitments).
 Assistance needs to be available across the target area.

 - The service must be open 52 weeks per year excluding public holidays. - The service must operate with a degree of flexibility in its operating hours to maximise the possibility of family members being involved in a decision-making process.
-This requires some work outside normal business hours. - The service will not be expected to operate on public holidays.
+This requires some work outside normal business hours.

+• The service will not be expected to operate on public holidays.

-- Hours spent by each worker with or on behalf of a family (i.e. if two workers meet with a family for one (1) hour, then the hour for each worker (total two (2) hours) will be recorded as time spent with or on behalf of that family). - Hours of travel directly attributed to a family (i.e. travelling to and from a visit to a family is considered work on behalf of a family).
+- Hours spent by each worker with or on behalf of a family i.e., if two workers meet with a family for one (1) hour, then the hour for each worker (total two (2) hours) will be recorded as time spent with or on behalf of that family. - Hours of travel directly attributed to a family (i.e., travelling to and from a visit to a family) is considered work on behalf of a family.

-Staffing
+FPP Staffing

-- Family Participation Program staff working directly with clients must have undertaken training in ATSIFLDM. - Staff should have experience and/or training in a human services field.
+- Family Participation Program staff working directly with clients must have undertaken training in ATSIFLDM. - It is a mandatory requirement that staff working directly with clients must identify as Aboriginal and/or Torres Strait Islander. - Staff should have experience and/or training in a human services field.